top of page

 The earliest picture relating to telephony in Heald Green is taken near the Griffin Pub, and shows a telegraph pole.
 Helen Morgan contacted the Telegraph Pole Appreciation Society who dated the picture to around 1910 – when none of the local telephone exchanges had been built – so it’s unclear which was, at the time, our local exchange.
 If you did make a call in the early 1900s, you would have picked up the receiver and spoken to a switchboard operator at an exchange, and they would connect you manually.

-BT MR [Manchester] Staff website explained:-
+Graham Whiteside of the BT MR [Manchester] Staff website explained:-

 “The reason why poles used to have more wires is that telephones of the time used to be fed by ‘open wires’.
 Each telephone needs a pair of wires to work.
 This is still the case for traditional land lines to this day.
 Open wires used two individual uninsulated copper-coated steel wires to each phone.
 Because they were uninsulated they had to be separated along the route.
 Also on the poles they were wrapped around pot insulators because wood is conductive especially when wet so poles had what ‘ arms’ to keep the wires apart.
 The more wires the more arms were needed.
 Modern poles usually have a single cable fed from underground up to the top of the pole to a distribution box then plastic covered cables carrying both wires together, go to peoples houses.
 Because they are insulated there is no longer the need to keep them separate from each other.”